BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 - term Shapes: <doc:Shapes> describe groupings of cells; the cells of a Jigsaw piece or the outline of a cage for example.
 - term Cage Content: <doc:Cages> contain additional clues about a group of cells such as the sum of their content.
 - term Cell Content: Cell content is what we typically consider the data *in* a cell.
-It is the clues, solutions and candidates (the *progress*) of the puzzle.
+It is the clue, solution or candidates (the *progress*) of the puzzle.

-> Note: The `∅` column under Cage Content and Cell Content indicates that *nothing* is a valid value; the cage or cell content may be empty.
+> Note: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.

 ## Version B coding

 All puzzles are currently using Version B coding.
-Version B uses 3 data transformations to produce encoded output.
+Version B uses 3 types of transformations to produce encoded output.

 - term Pack: [Transform a set of *candidates*](<doc:PackCandidates>) into a single value.
 - term Offset: [Transform a set of *mutually exclusive* values](doc:OffsetTransform) into a single value.
 This is used for both cell and cage content.
-For example, a cell has multiple types of content: clues, solutions and candidates that need to be described, but only one of these types of data is present at a time.
+For example, a cell has multiple types of content: clue, solution or candidates that need to be described, but only one of these types of data is present at a time.
 - term Shift: [Transform a group of values](<doc:ShiftTransform>) into a single value.
 This is the final transformation that combines all values into a single integer representation for the data describing a cell.

 Some types of data go through multiple transformations as shown in the table.
 For example *Cell Content Candidates* are first packed and then offset.
 If we're coding a Jigsaw Sudoku the *Shapes Box* values are shifted along with the offset candidates to produce a new value.